shahadmf/redux-toolkit-counter/README.md

 # Counter App
-this is a simple ap using  React + TypeScript + Vite
+this is a simple app using  React + TypeScript + Vite